aosabook/500lines/pedometer/chapter.md

 1. Parse our input formats into a standard format.
 2. Isolate movement in the direction of gravity using the dot product.
-3. Smooth out our time series using a low-pass filter.
+3. Apply a low-pass filter and a high-pass filter to remove low-frequency and high-frequency components.

 The diagram below shows each of these three steps.